Inside Sales vs. Outside Sales: How Are They Different?

 Inside sales vs. outside sales salary

 Sales jobs don’t have a specific path.
-In fact, many people come to sales from different industries and experience levels.
-Developing some key skills will help set you up for success in interviews and thrive as an inside or outside sales representative.
+Many people come to sales from different industries and have different levels of experience.
+Developing key skills will help set you up for interview success and thrive as an inside or outside sales representative.
 Specific knowledge can make you appealing for certain sales jobs.
 Some industries, like medical or pharmaceutical sales, require more technical product knowledge and formal training; a background in software development could set you up for a role as a software sales consultant.

 Education